Profit and Loss Mortgage Loans for Self-Employed Borrowers

 FAQ

-Does a borrower need to provide bank statements to support the P&L income?
+Does a borrower need bank statements for a P&L mortgage loan?

 Can P&L income be combined with other income sources for qualification?